 6) Getting Inside the Classroom: Visiting classrooms and supporting teachers with practical feedback is perhaps the best form of instructional leadership and professional development that a principal can provide.
 It is also the best way to get the true pulse of the school and the needs of the students.
 Too often, principals pay “lip service” to the idea of getting inside of the classroom and then spend most days dealing with issues behind closed doors.
 Of course, getting out of the office is sometimes easier said than done, so it is important to build time into the schedule each day to make sure that it happens.

 7) Empowering Others: Perhaps the best advice that I ever received about the Principalship was from my former principal in New York City.
 As an assistant principal, I took on everything, micromanaged all aspects of the building, and basically had a direct hand in all tasks that required completion.
 She warned me at the time that this approach would ultimately sink me as a principal.
 While the adjustment was difficult at first, I have seen our school and organization rise to new levels in recent years as more teachers and staff members are empowered in all areas, including professional development, building protocols, and academic programs and initiatives.
-At DFHS, this has been especially critical as our school completes year three of our 1:1 Chromebook program while simultaneously preparing for our IB Middle Years Program (MYP) authorization visit this fall.
-I’ve written several posts over the past year on this topic, including two on “the power of empowering.”
+At DFHS, this has been especially critical as our school completes year five of our 1:1 Chromebook program while moving into our second full year of being authorized as an IB MYP School.
+I’ve written several posts over the past years on this topic, including two on “the power of empowering.”
 Check them out!

 Please feel free to comment and share some ideas of your own!